HardisonCo/.github/international/democratic-republic-of-the-congo/cd-health/hms-ops/index.md

 ## Integration Points

-This document outlines how HMS-OPS is integrated with cd_Health systems in Democratic Republic of the Congo.
+This document outlines how HMS-OPS is integrated with cd-health systems in Democratic Republic of the Congo.